samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 ***Arrow of Restraint.*** Whenever you use this weapon to make a ranged attack against a creature, you can try to restrain the target instead of dealing damage to it.
 If the arrow hits, the target must succeed on a DC 15 Strength saving throw or have the [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) condition for 1 minute.
 As an action, a creature Restrained by an arrow can make a DC 20 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check to try to break the restraint, ending the effect on itself on a successful check.

 ***Arrow of Transport.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can fire one energy arrow from this weapon at a target you can see within 60 feet of yourself.
-The target can be either a willing Medium or smaller creature or an object that isn’t being worn or carried, provided the object is small enough to fit inside a 5-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect).
+The target can be either a willing Medium or smaller creature or an object that isn't being worn or carried, provided the object is small enough to fit inside a 5-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect).
 The arrow teleports the target to an unoccupied space you can see within 10 feet of you.

 ***Energy Ladder.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can loose a flurry of energy arrows from this weapon at a wall up to 60 feet away from yourself.
 The arrows become glowing rungs that stick out of the wall, forming a magical ladder up to 60 feet long on the wall.
 This ladder lasts for 1 minute before disappearing.